Menu

 • Bring a towel for visits to local hot springs and pools.

-• As tourism increases in Iceland, keeping sustainability in mind is essential when you visit.
+• As tourism increases in Iceland, sustainability is essential when you visit.
 What keeps Iceland so unique is its raw, untouched beauty.
 If we don’t take responsibility for protecting where we visit, that will not be preserved.
 Leave your heart there, not your footprints.

 • Iceland is one of the windiest places on the planet.
-The car rental agencies warn you to hold the car door tightly when opening, or it could be blown off.
+Car rental agencies warn you to hold the car door tightly when opening it, or it could be blown off.
 Take their warning to heart; they are not kidding.

 • This country has a high concentration of writers, artists, and musicians.
 There is a profound art culture with many talents.

-• Icelandic speak excellent English.
-Since people come from all over the world to work in the travel industry, you will hear them often speak English among themselves.
+• Icelanders speak excellent English.
+Since people come from all over the world to work in the travel industry, you will often hear them speak English among themselves.

 • It is one of the safest countries in the world.